Honors Program Activities and Events

 The Honors Student Council participates in parade float competition and staffs a booth on the Midway.
 In 2012 the Honors Student Council won first place in the float competition with Ellis Island.
 In 2009 we celebrated the fifth-year anniversary of the first graduating class of the Honors Program (2004) at a reception in the High Library, coinciding with its 20th anniversary celebration.

-Every spring during Senior Week, we treat the program graduates to a luncheon at the Circular Dining Room of the Hotel Hershey.
+Every spring during Senior Week, we treat the program graduates to an elegant celebration luncheon.
+In the past this event has been held in the Circular Dining Room of the Hotel Hershey adn the Hershey Country Club.
 Students receive their graduation medallions and graduation gifts from the program.

 Field Trips and Guest Speakers